ojaspaul123/ML-Experiments/ML_Projects/Advertisement Sales Prediction/Readme.md

-# 📈 Advertisement Sales Prediction
+# 📈 Advertisement Sales Prediction using Linear Regression

 A Machine Learning project that predicts product **Sales** based on advertising budgets across **TV**, **Radio**, and **Newspaper** channels using **Linear Regression**.